beiju/mocknuke/README.md

 The "symbolic" syntax uses `+` and `-` to set a tube as available or unavailble using its number (from `0` to `3`).
 So `supply +0` marks the first supply tube as avilable, and `storage -3` marks the last storage tube as unavailable.

 The "absolute" syntax uses a 4-digit binary number to specify the state of all the tubes at once.
 The tubes are listed in order with the first tube in the leftmost position.
-This is _not_ a bitmask where the number in the `n`'s place controls the state of the `n`th tube.
+This is _not_ a bitmask where the number in the `n`th place controls the state of the `n`th tube.
 For example, `supply 0101` marks the first and third supply tubes as available and the other two unavailable.

 Future
 ------